rickyachmd/rickyachmd/README.md

-yep, it's ya boi ricky,
+yep, it's ya boi ricky,<br>

-ofc it's my github profile, what do u expect from a lazy programmer?
+ofc it's my github profile, what do u expect from a lazy programmer(sry mom)?<br>
 i'm trying to be a front-end developer, cheer me up